The-Mycelium-Network/podcast-transcripts/episode001/en/index.md

 # The Mycelium Network Podcast Episode One with **Rico Smit**

 **Schalk Neethling**
-Hey everyone.
-And welcome to the very first episode of the [Mycelium network podcast](https://anchor.fm/the-mycelium-network), a podcast all about new people to the development world and the mentors and teachers that help them along the way.
+Hey everyone, and welcome to the very first episode of the [Mycelium network podcast](https://anchor.fm/the-mycelium-network), a podcast all about new people to the development world and the mentors and teachers that help them along the way.
 Today, we are going to have a chat with **Rico Smit**.
 He is one of the people that joined the Mycelium network very early on and has been pretty active in the community.

 So I thought it only appropriate to have him as one of the first guests.
 Hey Rico, and welcome to the podcast.